Looking after your mental health and wellbeing is just as important as your physical health.

 Getting enough sleep is one of the most important things you can do to protect your health and wellbeing.
 Understand the sleep requirements for different age groups and healthy sleep habits that you can build into your routine with our infographic.

-Practising mindfulness is all about being in the present moment and accepting things for what they are.
+Practicing mindfulness is all about being in the present moment and accepting things for what they are.
 These mindfulness exercises can help you to manage stress and anxiety.

 Food and mood